 - Third party email provider, MailChimp: Your data is shared when you submit an application form, for the purposes of communicating with you about your application

-If you are a resident at Eighty Eight Wood Lane only, the following third-party service providers process personal information about you for the following purposes:
+If you are a resident at Eighty Eight Wood Lane and Clayworks the following third-party service providers process personal information about you for the following purposes:

 - Our resident portal provider, Engage.
 Your personal data is shared when you create an account to the Eighty Eight Wood Lane Resident Portal

-Some, non-identifiable, personal data may also be shared with our contractors and service providers who process data on behalf of Eighty Eight Wood Lane to perform certain business related functions.
+Some, non-identifiable, personal data may also be shared with our contractors and service providers who process data on behalf of Eighty Eight Wood Lane and Clayworks to perform certain business related functions.
 These include:

 - Analytics and search engine providers that assist us in the improvement and optimisation of our website